trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Dec 31, 2019 \[Medium\] Number of Android Lock Patterns
+---
+> **Question:** One way to unlock an Android phone is through a pattern of swipes across a 1-9 keypad.
+>
+> For a pattern to be valid, it must satisfy the following:
+>
+> - All of its keys must be distinct.
+> - It must not connect two keys by jumping over a third key, unless that key has already been used.
+>
+> For example, 4 - 2 - 1 - 7 is a valid pattern, whereas 2 - 1 - 7 is not.
+>
+> Find the total number of valid unlock patterns of length N, where 1 <= N <= 9.

 ### Dec 30, 2019 \[Easy\] Swap Even and Odd Nodes
 ---
 > **Question:** Given the head of a singly linked list, swap every two nodes and return its head.